MustardOS/mustardos.github.io/release/current/bigbanana.md

 ## Download

-[Download from MEGA](https://mega.nz/folder/gvpxmRST#lCTnrq90MnQOB_L2QEfOpw){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 .text-grey-dk-300 }
+[Download from Gofile](https://gofile.io/d/bkHtf2){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 .text-grey-dk-300 }
-[Download from Gofile](https://gofile.io/d/bkHtf2){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Download from MEGA](https://mega.nz/folder/gvpxmRST#lCTnrq90MnQOB_L2QEfOpw){: .btn .fs-5 .mb-4 .mb-md-0 }

+{: .highlight }
-_If you have alternative storage support please reach out to @xonglebongle on the muOS Community Discord server!_
+> If you have alternative storage support please reach out to @xonglebongle on the muOS Community Discord server!
+>
+> So everybody is aware, MEGA has restrictions on certain countries and places a download limit.
+Use either Gofile or
+> the Torrents if you cannot use MEGA.
+And for goodness sake we are **not** moving to a paid subscription like some
+> people might be thinking.  _The absurdity..._

 ## Support muOS